P-adic L-functions for GL(3): Introduction

 \item[--] We allow arbitrary ramification at $p$.
-As a result, our construction applies even to a class of RACARs that have infinite slope at $p$ for the Borel subgroup (those that are ordinary along $P_1$, but that have infinite slope along the other maximal parabolic subgroup $P_2$). \end{itemize}
+As a result, our construction applies even to a class of RACARs that have infinite slope at $p$ for the Borel subgroup (those that are nearly ordinary for $P_1$, but have infinite slope along the other maximal parabolic subgroup $P_2$; or vice versa). \end{itemize}

 We believe that our result is ``optimal'', in the sense that $p$-adic $L$-functions for RACARs of $\GL_3$ should only exist as bounded measures when these conditions hold.
-(Our methods can be adapted to construct finite-order tempered distributions interpolating $L$-values of RACARs which have positive, but sufficiently small, slope for $P_1$; this will be pursued elsewhere.)
+(Our methods can be adapted to construct finite-order tempered distributions interpolating $L$-values of RACARs which have positive, but sufficiently small, slope for $P_i$; this will be pursued elsewhere.)